ShipBit/wingman-ai/README.md

 #### ElevenLabs

-You don't have to use [ElevenLabs](https://elevenlabs.io/) as TTS provider, but their voices are great.
-You can also clone your own with less than 5 minutes of sample audio, e.g. your friend, an actor or a recording of an NPC in your game.
+You don't have to use Elevenlabs as TTS provider, but their voices are great and you can generate instant sound effects with their API - fully integrated into Wingman AI.
+You can clone any voice with 3 minutes of clean audio, e.g. your friend, an actor or a recording of an NPC in your game.

-They have a free tier with a limited number of characters generated per month so you can try it out first.
-You can find more information on their [pricing page](https://elevenlabs.io/pricing).
+Elevenlabs offers a $5 tier with 30k characters and a $22 tier with 100k characters.
+Characters roll over one month.
+If you're interested in the service, please consider using our [referral link here](https://elevenlabs.io/pricing?from=partnerlewis2510).
+It costs you nothing extra and supports Wingman AI.
+We get 22% of all payments in your first year.
+Thank you!

 Signing up is very similar to OpenAI: Create your account, set up your payment method, and create an API key.
+Enter that API key in Wingman AI when asked.

 #### Edge TTS (Free)